MamidiRohit/Project2/README.md

 - Requires `numpy`, `matplotlib`, `Jupyter`, `sklearn`

 ## More data
-- if you had time check data folder for various plot and results
+- If you have time, check the `data` folder for various plots and results.